cynthiataylor/LED-picture-module/README.md

 You need go to practice and then go to Beta, which has files ready to be run on LED matrices.

 ## How to use the library we implemented to support LED matrices
+> [!NOTE]
+> You need to have knowledge of python to be able to use this library.

 There is a Python library we used called Picture.
 This library has many functions for drawing lines shapes, reading images, editing, and making patterns.